-Information Operations Assurance: Joint Vision 2020 points out the need for U.S. forces to have information superiority in order to dominate.
-Adversaries will to try to deny the U.S. and its allies this key advantage.
-The need for information superiority to defeat an adversary makes the job of protecting the C4ISR infrastructure a critical component of Information Dominance.
+Information Operations Assurance: Coalition forces need to have information superiority in order to dominate.
+Adversaries will to try to deny coalition forces this key advantage.
+The need for information superiority to defeat an adversary makes the job of protecting the C4ISR infrastructure a critical component of Information Superiority.
 Assurance features provide the access controls, authentication mechanisms, confidentiality, and integrity features that enable the users to assert their identity and to access resources in both peer-peer and client-server interactions.
 The foundation of this assurance is a clear definition of what is supposed to happen and who is supposed to perform that action.
 A clear definition of what services a system is supposed to offer and who is authorized to avail themselves of these services enables the user to receive these services without modification, disclosure, interruption or other unintended actions.

 - Consistent Situation Representation: Human comprehension of complex events comes from a shared awareness of the battlespace across all echelons of command.
 Information is processed, fused, and presented to form an understanding of events, trends, and intentions that combine to provide a consistent picture of the battlespace.
 For forces to act in a synchronized fashion, this information must be spatially, temporally, and content consistent.
 While every user at every level is not necessarily required to view the identical common operational picture at all times, each user must have access to the same accurate and timely information, and users at lower echelons of command must have a means to determine both what higher level commanders want to see as well as what they are viewing at various stages of the operation.
 Importantly, the information display must be easily comprehensible to the viewer.
-In the press of time-critical action, this information display must support the decision-maker, not add to his stress. - and transparent interactions among users and providing tools and connectivity for collaboration at the user level.
+In the press of time-critical action, this information display must support the decision-maker, not add to his stress. - Distributed Collaboration: This imperative involves maintaining fully connected and transparent interactions among users and providing tools and connectivity for collaboration at the user level.
 Most systems operators provide support to those warfighters operating in the battlespace.
 All of these operators need some information technology tools to help collaborate with those people who need support.
 These tools must support geographically dispersed users in conducting on-line planning, coordination, and synchronized execution - thus supporting analysis, planning and interoperability between units.
 Quick reaction by dispersed forces results from the effective collaboration between and among multiple users.
-When a force includes allied and coalition partners - many of who may not have trained extensively with U.S. forces - the need for distributed collaboration is even greater.
+For a coalition force the need for distributed collaboration is a crucial ingredient for success.
 Collaboration tools must allow interactions at various command levels, and between and among multiple job functions and organizational locations.

 Resource Planning and Management: Every army that ever marched or navy that ever sailed has been resource limited.
-In an era of increasing operational demands, U.S. and allied forces must become more expert in resource allocation.
+In an era of increasing operational demands, coalition forces must become more expert in resource allocation.
 Often, mission success or failure hinges on effective use of available resources.
 This imperative involves providing the tools necessary to identify and allocate resources for any given task or to meet an unplanned contingency.
 This management of resources is especially important as it relates to people, dynamic spectrum management, collection management, and data and information management.
 Those supporting the warfighters must be agile and flexible enough to maneuver and allocate information resources rapidly.
 Importantly, C4ISR systems must deliver the status of both friendly and enemy sensors, systems, platforms and weapons in real time so that forces may self-synchronize and either take advantage of opportunities or hedge against vulnerabilities.